-We have come a long way in our EDI work but there is still much to do.

-Our new EDI framework will ensure we make meaningful, systemic and methodical interventions that promote best practice, comply with equalities and human rights legislation, and, move us ever closer to achieving our mission.
+We have created a new framework called 'This is Us' which describes our EDI priorities, governance structure, roles and responsibilities, assurance activity and performance monitoring.
+It's aim is to ensure EDI is integrated into everything we do and that we promote best practice, comply with equalities and human rights legislation, and, move ever closer to achieving our mission.